 In addition to his appearances as a tenor Alexander Mayr has also frequently performed on stage as a counter-tenor.

-He is teaching voice at the University for Music and performing Arts in Vienna and regularly holds masterclasses – so at the University of Music in Geneva and the International Summer Academy Lilienfeld.
+He is professor of voice at the University for Music in Geneva and senior lecturer in voice at the University for Music and performing Arts in Vienna and regularly holds masterclasses – so at the University of Music in Geneva, the Ferdinand Rebay Music Academy and the International Summer Academy Lilienfeld.

 In October 2014 Alexander Mayr concluded his artistic scientific doctorate project “The voce faringea, reconstruction of a lost art” with summa cum laude at the University for Music and Performing Arts in Graz.